 Maybe they still do.

-An on-camera role in a commercial with lots of dialogue.
-Lots usually means 6 to 8 lines, which, compared to a movie or a play, isn’t much at all, but in a commercial it’s quite a lot.
+An on-camera role in a commercial with lots of dialogue – that’s ‘wall-to-wall dialogue.
+Lots usually means 6 to 8 lines, which, compared to a movie or a play, isn’t much at all, but in a commercial it is.

 Yes, sometimes there are more than 8 lines.